 Benedict Sports Information

-The Tigers, under the direction of coach Selwyn Young, finished the 2017 season with a 25-16 record.
+The Tigers, under the direction of Selwyn Young, went 17-20 overall last season.